 ECPC will offer reasonable financial assistance for travel and accommodation to attend the meeting at the ECPC Annual Congress.

-The European Cancer Patient Coalition’s bladder cancer activities are supported by:
+The European Cancer Patient Coalition’s urological cancer activities are supported by: